medakk/spherro/README.md

 # spherro

 A smoothed particle hydrodynamics fluid simulator.
 Built with rust, and compiled to wasm.
+Check out the demo [here](https://apps.karthikkaranth.me/spherro/).

 ## Building